Rajjprateek/MyCap/README.md

 # MyCap
-Task for review - calculation of area of circle
+Task for review - 1. calculation of area of circle 2. filename extension